-Majors in Geoscience, Geological Engineering, & Earth Science Teaching
+Majors in Geoscience, Geological Engineering,

-Watch our virtual tour and imagine U in Geology & Geophysics
+Watch our virtual tour and imagine yoU in Geology & Geophysics

-Why study at the U?
+Why Study Geo @ the U?